-The class D notes do not pay timely interest due to the lack of excess spread in the transaction.
-Our ratings in Hipocat 9 address the timely payment of interest and ultimate principal during the transaction's life.
-We have therefore affirmed our 'D (sf)' rating on the class D notes, in line with our criteria (see "Timeliness Of Payments: Grace Periods, Guarantees, And Use Of 'D' And 'SD' Ratings," published on Oct.
+The class B, C, and D notes continue to experience ongoing interest shortfalls because of interest deferral trigger breaches and the lack of excess spread in the transaction.
+Our ratings in Hipocat 11 address the timely payment of interest and ultimate principal during the transaction's life.
+We have therefore affirmed our 'D (sf)' ratings on the class B, C, and D notes in line with our criteria (see "Timeliness Of Payments: Grace Periods, Guarantees, And Use Of 'D' And 'SD' Ratings," published on Oct.
 24, 2013).